 Working from home: beyond the couch

-The number of people who, for various reasons, prefer to work from home is growing.
-You may be one of them.
+Increasingly, the number of people who for different reasons prefer to work from home is growing.
+You yourself may be one of them.

 Why is working from home no longer an option, but a strategic decision?